burger

 Cold calls over the phone and video

 The US Federal Communications Commission (FCC) has made using AI-generated voices in robocalls illegal.
-As a result, AI cold calls could put you in legal hot water.
+As a result, AI cold calls can put you in legal hot water.

 This means you’ll want to rely on your human SDRs to make outreach calls.
 Not only will you avoid legal non-compliance, but they’re better equipped to deliver sales pitches and respond to customer queries.
 They can also jump into video calls at a moment’s notice.
 Your customers will appreciate speaking face-to-face with an actual human agent.